gitlabhq/gitlab-recipes/install/centos/README.md

     template1=# \q
     exit # exit uid=postgres, return to root

 Test the connection as the gitlab (uid=git) user.

-    # you should be root
+You should be root to begin this test:

     whoami

-    # This will prompt you for the password of database user git
+Attempt to log in to Postgres as the git user:

     sudo -u git psql -d gitlabhq_production -U git -W

-    # If you see:
+If you see the following:

-    #   gitlabhq_production=>
+    gitlabhq_production=>

-    # Then your password has been accepted successfully and you can type \q to quit
+Your password has been accepted successfully and you can type \q to quit.

 ----------
 ## 6. GitLab